 Ashley Mace Havird is a poet and novelist who grew up on a tobacco farm in South Carolina.
 Her collection of poems, Wild Juice (LSU Press, 2021), is the 53rd volume of the Southern Messenger Poets Series.
 The Garden of the Fugitives (Texas Review Press, 2014) won the X. J. Kennedy Prize for Poetry.
 Her debut novel, Lightningstruck (Mercer University Press, 2016), won the Ferrol Sams Award for Fiction.

 Her poems and short stories have appeared in many journals including Shenandoah, The Southern Review, and The Virginia Quarterly Review, and in anthologies such as The Southern Poetry Anthology, IV: Louisiana and Hard Lines: Rough South Poetry.
-She lives in Shreveport, Louisiana, with her husband, the poet David Havird, and their own best dog in the world.
+Poet Laureate of Caddo Parish from 2018-2021, Ashley lives in Shreveport, Louisiana, with her husband, the poet David Havird, and their own best dog in the world.

 ABOUT THE WORK

 Ashley's poetry and fiction owe their beginnings to the landscape of her childhood, the farms and swamps and woodlands of the American South.